nscarlyon/nscarlyon.github.io/_posts/2016-10-15-deploying-rails-app-on-heroku.markdown

 `rake assets:clobber`
 `rake assets:precompile`

 2. You did not run your database!
-Solution:
+Run in terminal:

 `heroku run rake db:migrate`
 `heroku run rake db:seed` (if you have any seed data)

 3. Heroku does not like sqlite.
-Solution:
+Place in Gemfile:

 ```
 gem 'sqlite3', :group => [:development, :test]